IPI Terminal - Patent Intelligence Platform

 Ownership Verification

-The KYC/KYB process confirming that a claimant is the legitimate owner or assignee of a patent.
+The KYC process confirming that a claimant is the legitimate owner or assignee of a patent.
 Verified ownership is required for tokenization eligibility and unlocks full TPR data access on IPI Terminal.

 Data Sources & Organizations